jamen/elixir-wasm/README.md

 ## Testing

-The command wat2wasm` from [WABT](https://github.com/WebAssembly/wabt) needs to be available, because the tests compare Elixir-compiled WASM against WAT-compiled WASM for compatibility.
+The tests compare Elixir-compiled WASM and WAT-compiled WASM using the command `wat2wasm` (from the [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt)), so this needs to be installed or else the tests will fail.

-After the tests run, you can inspect the WebAssembly binaries at `_build/test/*.wasm` with `wasm2wat`, `hexdump`, etc.
+After the tests, you can inspect the binaries at `_build/test/*.wasm` with `wasm2wat`, `hexdump`, etc.